-This time we will propose a bicycle route through one of these spectacular corners.
-Located in the heart of the Navarrese Pyrenees, in the Aezcoa valley, stands the harmonious combination of beech and fir trees that give rise to the Iratí Forest.
-Known for being the largest forest in Europe and for its almost virginal character, it houses within it mythical settings that envelop anyone in its special aura.
-Accessing them is easy thanks to the different trails that we find distributed throughout the forest.
+This time, we're proposing a cycling route through one of these spectacular locations.
+Nestled in the heart of the Navarrese Pyrenees, in the Aezcoa valley, lies the harmonious combination of beech and fir trees that form the Iratí Forest.
+Known as the largest forest in Europe and for its near-virginal character, it contains mythical settings that envelop visitors in their special aura.
+Access is easy thanks to the various trails distributed throughout the forest.

 An authentic jungle

-Before us rose the immensity of trees that form the Iratí Forest.
-A multitude of trails encouraged us to enter and discover all those corners full of magic that the forest housed within.
-What was previously done either on horseback or on foot was now going to be explored with bicycles as mounts and with backpacks on our backs.
-Everything that scared our ancestors filled us with emotion and grace.
-There was nothing to make us stop or turn back.
-Neither the effort nor the time I spent could match the enthusiasm and desire we had to undertake this new adventure, which, without further ado, we will tell you about.
+Before us rose the immensity of trees forming the Iratí Forest.
+A multitude of paths invited us to enter and discover all those magical corners hidden within.
+What was once explored on horseback or on foot would now be traversed with bicycles as our steeds and backpacks on our shoulders.
+Everything that frightened our ancestors filled us with excitement and joy.
+Nothing could make us stop or turn back.
+Neither the effort nor the weather could dampen our enthusiasm for this new adventure, which, without further ado, we'll now recount.

 Mountain bike ride through Iratí

-Shortly after leaving the bridge we crossed Orbara, a small town in the Aezcoa valley, and after 2 kilometers we arrived at Orbaiceta.
-Without abandoning this direction, we pedaled almost four more kilometers until we reached a detour where we decided to make a short stop both to rest and to make some other decision.
+Shortly after leaving the bridge, we passed through Orbara, a small village in the Aezcoa valley, and 2 kilometres later reached Orbaiceta.
+Continuing in this direction, we cycled nearly four more kilometres until reaching a junction where we decided to pause both to rest and make some decisions.

-We let our bikes rest for a while and began to explore every corner we could.
-Abandoned and in ruins, stood the few remains of the great building that remained, which were integrated in perfect harmony with a somewhat idyllic natural space, thus providing a certain intrigue in the environment.
-You could still see the perfect canalization and the arches made to channel the Itolaz ravine.
+We let our bikes rest while exploring every accessible corner.
+Abandoned and in ruins, the few remaining structures of the grand building stood in perfect harmony with the somewhat idyllic natural surroundings, creating an intriguing atmosphere.
+We could still observe the perfect channelling system and arches built to direct the Itolaz ravine.

 Discover an authentic paradise

-At the Irabia dam the path continues along the long arm that forms this civil construction.
-On the march we find a sign that tells us that we are 10 meters from the French border.
-Our route does not enter France and continues skirting the Irabia dam.
+At the Irabia dam, the path continues along the lengthy arm of this civil engineering structure.
+Along the way, a sign indicates we're just 10 metres from the French border.
+Our route doesn't cross into France, instead continuing along the Irabia dam.

-We advanced along the track without any problem until we reached the Casas de Iratí and the hermitage of the Virgen de las Nieves (7 kilometers from the end of the dam). .
-Here begins a tough climb towards Paso Tapia.
-In 9 kilometers we went from 850 meters to 1,382!
-Once at the top, we take the path to the right and enter a path of car ruts that climbs through the meadows of the Abodi range.
-We continue along the path to the left (southern slope) to avoid the summit of Bizkarrandi.
-And, after passing a palisade, we begin the descent.
-As we lose height, the track gains in quality, which is accentuated by the wonderful views from there.
-They are obtained from all the towns in the Aezcoa valley.
+We progressed effortlessly along the track until reaching the Iratí Houses and the hermitage of the Virgin of the Snows (7 kilometres from the dam's end).
+Here begins a challenging ascent to Paso Tapia.
+In just 9 kilometres, we climb from 850 metres to 1,382!
+At the top, we took the right-hand path onto a vehicle track crossing the Abodi ridge meadows.
+We kept left (southern slope) to avoid the summit of Bizkarrandi.
+After another fence, we began our descent.
+As we lost altitude, the track improved in quality, enhanced by magnificent views of all the villages in the Aezcoa valley.

 Lagoon in Iratí

-After a frenetic descent we arrive at Villanueva de Aezcoa, from where we take the road that takes us to the point from where we started.
-Exhausted by the effort made, we sat down quietly to have a drink and rest.
-I hardly speak.
-It's been a long time since I did something like this... although it was worth it.
+After a thrilling descent, we reached Villanueva de Aezcoa, from where we took the road back to our starting point.
+Exhausted from our efforts, we sat quietly for refreshments and rest.
+I could barely speak.
+It had been ages since I'd done anything like this... though it was absolutely worth it.